ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

 * close_date
   * The date that the code review is closed
 * close_time
   * The time that the code review is closed

 ### Download the dataset from [CROP](https://crop-repo.github.io) website and extract to `direct-approval-rate-and-release-deadline/step1` folder
 Please go to [https://crop-repo.github.io/](https://crop-repo.github.io/) and click `Download` on the left-hand side bar.
 You can download a file called `corp.zip` on that page. <br>
 If you cannot find the dataset from above website, please check our backup repository [direct-approval-rate-and-release-deadline-dataset](https://github.com/ZhimaoLin/direct-approval-rate-and-release-deadline-dataset), which contains a copy of the dataset that we use.

-### Open Terminal on your Mac and direct to our repo directory, `direct-approval-rate-and-release-deadline/step1` using command `cd` <br>
+### Open Terminal on your Mac and direct to step1 folder in our repository `direct-approval-rate-and-release-deadline/step1` using command `cd` <br>
   If you do not know how to use command `cd`, you can Google it or check this [tutorial](https://macpaw.com/how-to/use-terminal-on-mac).

 ### Run
   ```python3 step1.py```